nodef/heroku-clisetup/README.md

 HEROKU_CLI_LOGIN=youremail@domain.com
 HEROKU_CLI_PASSWORD=your_password

-# use heroku cli from you script as
+# use heroku cli from your script
 # or use it from app using child_process
 ~/heroku --version
 ```